Rigidity of the saddle connection complex: Flowing results

 Let $J_0 = a([0,h]) \subset Y$, that is $J_0$ is a vertical line segment, with $J_0^- = 0$ and $J_0^+ = \imagi h$ as its endpoints.
 Given $z \in Z$, consider the finite sets

 These are the points on the left and above $z$ respectively on the left and below $z$.
 Let $Y^\pm(z)$ be the convex hull of $Z^\pm(z)$ in $\CC$.
-If $Y^\pm(z)$ is a non-degenerate polygon (that is, having non-empty interior), then there are two polygonal paths in $\partial Y^\pm(z)$ from $J_0^\pm$ to $z$.
+If $Y^\pm(z)$ has non-empty interior, then there are two polygonal paths in $\partial Y^\pm(z)$ from $J_0^\pm$ to $z$.
 Let $\eta^\pm(z) \subseteq \partial Y^\pm(z)$ be the ``left'' path: the one so that $Y^\pm(z)$ lies entirely to the right (see \cref{fig:flow}).
 If $Y^\pm(z)$ is degenerate (which occurs precisely when the points in $Z^\pm(z)$ are collinear), then it is a straight line segment from $J_0^\pm$ to $z$; we take $\eta^\pm(z)$ to be this path in this situation.
 In either case, $\eta^\pm(z)$ is a concatenation of straight line segments connecting consecutive points in some sequence

 where each $z^\pm_i \in Z^\pm(z)$ and $k^\pm \geq 1$.

 Let $L_z$ be the horizontal line segment in $Y$ connecting $\Im(z)$ to $z$.
 Note that $\eta^\pm(z)$ is path homotopic within $Y$ to the concatenation of the vertical path from $J^\pm_0$ to $\Im(z) \in J_0$ with~$L_z$.
 Moreover, $\varphi(\eta^\pm(z))$ is the unique geodesic path on $(S,q)$ from $\varphi(J^\pm_0)$ to $\varphi(z)$ in its path homotopy class.
 Note that $\varphi(\eta^\pm(z))$ is not necessarily simple on $(S,q)$, that is, homotopic to an arc with embedded interior.
 Observe that every point in $Z$ either lies on $\eta^+(z) \cup \eta^-(z)$, or to its right.
 Therefore, the polygonal region $R(z)\subset Y$ bounded by $J_0$, $\eta^+(z)$, and $\eta^-(z)$ contains no points of~$Z$ in its interior, nor any points lying directly to the right of points in $Z$.